Sigmmma/c20/src/content/h3/engine/ai/readme.md

 | 4 | Searching for a target
 | 5 | Location of enemy known (unsure about this versus 6, also may apply if allies know where the enemy is but not this unit)
 | 6 | Location of enemy certain (unsure)
-| 7 | Enemy who can be seen (unsure about this versus 8, maybe applies to tasks that give AI magic sight)
+| 7 | Direct line-of-sight on a target
-| 8 | Direct line-of-sight on a target
+| 8 | Target has direct line-of-sight on this AI or is *close* to the target
-| 9 | Someone in squad is taking fire from a target
+| 9 | This AI is taking fire from a target or is *very close* to the target

 # Organization